-30 th Sept 2021 Deadline for the submission of methodologies to Defra Oct - Nov 2021 Defra to hold a consultation on methodologies Mid-January 2021 Defra announces chosen methodology Late January 2022 Anthesis publicise the process to all approved WEEE compliance schemes asking for a response directly to Anthesis and setting out the information required in a data collection template.
-11 th Feb 2021 Deadline for Anthesis to receive applications from schemes wishing to use the fee.
+30 th Sept 2022 Deadline for the submission of methodologies to Defra Oct - Nov 2022 Defra to hold a consultation on methodologies Mid-January 2023 Defra announces chosen methodology Late January 2023 If this proposal is chosen, Anthesis publicise the process to all approved WEEE compliance schemes, asking for a response directly to Anthesis and setting out the information required in a data collection template.
+10 th Feb 2023 Deadline for Anthesis to receive applications from schemes wishing to use the fee.
 Note: If no applications are received by the deadline then further work on the compliance fee is stopped to avoid unnecessary expense and no fee will be available.
-18 th Feb 2021 Deadline for Anthesis to receive required information from participating schemes.
-21 st Feb - 4 th Mar 2021 Anthesis audit team performs its work on the data submitted by the schemes.
-Anthesis calculates base fees and escalators according to the methodology described. w/c 7 th Mar 2021 Anthesis informs applying schemes of compliance fees applying to the tonnages they have applied for, and issues requests for payment to each scheme accordingly.
-24 th Mar 2021 Deadline for receipt of cleared funds from scheme into Anthesis designated client bank account in respect of Compliance fees due.
-25 th Mar 2021 Deadline for Anthesis to issue Compliance Fee Payment Certificate.
+17 th Feb 2023 Deadline for Anthesis to receive required information from participating schemes.
+20 th Feb - 3 rd Mar 2023 Anthesis audit team performs its work on the data submitted by the schemes.
+Anthesis calculates base fees and escalators according to the methodology described. w/c 6 th Mar 2023 Anthesis informs schemes applying to use the compliance fees of the amounts payable and issues requests for payment to each scheme accordingly.
+23 rd Mar 2023 Deadline for receipt of cleared funds from scheme into Anthesis' designated client bank account in respect of Compliance fees due.
+24 th Mar 2023 Deadline for Anthesis to issue Compliance Fee Payment Certificate.
 Anthesis provides confirmation to schemes of payment plus tonnage and streams represented.
-31 st Mar 2021 Schemes submit DoC to enforcement agencies accompanied by confirmation of fee payment.
-1 st Apr 2021 Anthesis send a summary report to each Environment Agency listing the names of the registered schemes which have paid the compliance fee for each stream and the number of tonnes covered by the fee.
+30 th Mar 2023 Schemes submit DoC to enforcement agencies accompanied by confirmation of fee payment.
+31st March 2023 Anthesis send a summary report to each Environment Agency listing the names of the registered schemes which have paid the compliance fee for each stream and the number of tonnes covered by the fee.